DKXXXL/master-thesis/pldi2023/review-reply-densed.md

   Thank you for your feedback.
-  We sympathize with this impression on Section 5, and we agree it is dense, hard to read and not giving too much inspiration for the readers.
+  We sympathize with this impression in Section 5, and we agree it is dense, hard to read and not giving too much inspiration to the readers.

-  We plan to expand it in the main text to clarify the questions the reviewers have, and also use appendices to explain the formalization and the proof in greater details aiming for accessibility.
+  We plan to expand it in the main text to clarify the questions the reviewers have, and also use appendices to explain the formalization and the proof in greater detail aiming for accessibility.

 * (Review-B) __Rules TYEQ/PK/ADD and LSIG/ADD do not seem to prescribe how to choose $A$.__